Table of contents

 Top tips for a budget-friendly trip to Montauk

-- Bring snacks from home, grocery stores in the town are expensive (Our cost-per-banana index (CPBI) was $1.50 bananas, where in NYC they are $0.25 each)
+- Bring snacks from home, grocery stores in the town are expensive (Our cost-per-banana index (CPBI) was $1.50 bananas, where in NYC they are $0.25 each).
+Check out our suggestions of healthy snacks for travel.

 - Acknowledge that doing things like taking surf lessons or other excursions (hiring a boat) will probably be rather expensive, and that doing things for free (keep reading) will be more savvy